Kartones/python/README.md

 ```

 ### Folders / Projects
-* `\double-linked-list`: A basic Python implementation of a double linked list.
-Based on a blog post but improved a bit, main purpose was to have a working example with mypy & flake8 linter tests running.
+* `\double-linked-list`: A Python implementation of a double linked list, with reversing, item flipping and inserting at specific position (by data).
 * `\game-of-life-kata`: A coding kata.
 Inside-out TDD approach + PyGame "visualizer".
 * `\pelican\plugins`: Plugins for the Pelican static site generator tool.
 * `\pelican\blogengine_to_pelican.py`: Tool to migrate from BlogEngine.Net to Pelican (posts and pages).